 Editor's Note: The video below gives you more information on The Pennsylvania Renaissance Faire

-We leisurely get up and head home on Monday morning sometimes stopping along the way for breakfast or head to one of the outlet shopping areas to squeeze in some discount hunting before heading home.
+We leisurely get up and head home on Monday morning sometimes stopping along the way for breakfast or heading to one of the outlet shopping areas to squeeze in some discount hunting before heading home.
 We enjoy the rolling hills, beautiful scenery and especially the horse and buggies along the roads.

 I hope you and your family enjoy this trip as much as we have.
 Happy camping!